 Dennis Jones spent his first two collegiate seasons at Pratt Community College in Kansas.
 At Pratt C.C, he had an outstanding career with 701 points, 322 assists, and 88 steals.

-The defensive minded point guard who likes to get everyone involved, had a great first season at Prairie View A&M. He averaged 12.5 points and 5.2 assists per game.
+The defensive-minded point guard who likes to get everyone involved had a great first season at Prairie View A&M. He averaged 12.5 points and 5.2 assists per game.
 Jones started in 22 of the team’s 33 games.

-In his senior season, Jones saw limited action in the beginning of the season, but was eventually inserted into the starting lineup.
+In his senior season, Jones saw limited action at the beginning of the season but was eventually inserted into the starting lineup.
 He averaged 8.6 points, 4.5 assists, and 2 steals per game.
 Jones was named 2019 Southwestern Athletic Conference Defensive Player of the Year.
 He was a critical part of an aggressive defense that led the conference in steals and turnovers per game.
 When asked about his defensive success, Jones said, “It is something I take pride in.
-As far as things I work on, it varies, but think my anticipation is good with taking charges and getting steals.
-Defense is something I really take pride in doing.”
+As far as things I work on, it varies, but I think my anticipation is good with taking charges and getting steals.
+Defense is something I take pride in doing.”

 When asked about his favorite memory from his time at PVAM, Jones replied, “Most definitely winning the SWAC (Southwestern Athletic Conference) Tournament.”
 Winning the SWAC Tournament gave Prairie View A&M an automatic bid to the 2019 NCAA Tournament.
-It was the second time in the program’s history making it to the tournament and the first time since 1998.
+It was the second time in the program’s history-making it to the tournament and the first time since 1998.
 PVAM finished the season 22-13 overall and 17-1 in conference play.